ElizabethGreene/DevProjects/SecurebootChanges/readme.md

 **You need to understand the impact of this change before rolling it out.**

 The scheduled task that applies this will verify the new certificate is trusted by UEFI,and running the new bootloader.
 It also confirms the bitlocker configuration to verify it will not trigger bitlocker recovery and looks for firmware known issues related to this change to prevent failures after applying this.

-__**//This is important.//**__
+> [Important]

-After applying this change, the system will no longer be able to boot from the old bootloader.
+> After applying this change, the system will no longer be able to boot from the old bootloader.
 That means it will refuse to SecureBoot from recovery media, USB Sticks, DVDs, ISOs, network boot images, or OS installation media that has not been updated with the new bootloader.

 ##### Phase 3: What happens if I don't do this?